AlexanderPoone/Proj_Mgmt_Project/README.md

 * [https://www.mountaingoatsoftware.com/agile/scrum/scrum-tools/release-burndown/alternative](https://www.mountaingoatsoftware.com/agile/scrum/scrum-tools/release-burndown/alternative)

 # Implementation
-We are using the **Flask** framework, since many functions can be added by directly calling Python.
+We are using the **Flask** framework, since many functions can be added by directly calling Python, including NLP (for classification of issues) and complex visualisation like class diagrams.

 ## Schema design
 We keep the following data: